-- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory.
-See USB Communication on page 40 for information about connecting the device to a host computer and copying files. - 2.
+- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory. - 2.
 Go to Settings. - 3.
-Touch Security > Advanced > Encryption & credentials. - 4.
-Touch Install from storage. - 5.
-Navigate to the location of the certificate file. - 6.
-Touch the filename of the certificate to install. - 7.
-If prompted, enter the password for credential storage.
-If a password has not been set for the credential storage, enter a password for it twice and then touch OK. - 8.
-If prompted, enter the certificate's password and touch OK.
+Touch Security > Encryption & credentials. - 4.
+Select the type of certificate. - 5.
+Navigate to the location of the certificate file.

-- 9. Enter a name for the certificate and in the Credential use drop-down, select VPN and apps or Wi-Fi. - 10.
+- 6. Touch the filename of the certificate to install. - 7.
+If prompted, enter the certificate's password and touch OK. - 8.
+Enter a name for the certificate and in the Credential use drop-down, select VPN and apps or Wi-Fi. - 9.
 Touch OK.